Atia-Farha/tip-calculator/README.md

 # tip-calculator
-An easy to use tip calculator with clean UI made using HTML, Bootstrap &amp; JavaScript
+An easy-to-use tip calculator with a clean UI made using HTML, Bootstrap &amp; JavaScript

+## Technologies Used
+- HTML
+- Bootstrap v5.3
+- JavaScript